Zeztron/show-me-the-data-structures/explanation_3.md

 ## Huffman Coding

 I used dictionaries to store data since it allows for O(1) runtime.
-I calculate the instances of each char in the string.. the one with the highest occurence is encoded (1) then next character is 01 then 001

-Time complexity for the ``huffman_encoding`` method is O(n log n) since the ``sorted`` method is being used.
+The time complexity for encoding the characters based on its frequence is O(nlog n) Getting the minimum frequency from the priority queue i used takes 2 * (n-1) times which the time complexity of that is O (log n)

-Space complexity is O(logn)
+The overall complexity is O (nlog n)